subhamghimire/dj6/README.md

 "# dj6"

-user login and sign up with Django
+user login and sign up with Django practice